Shopping for the perfect gift for a watercolor lover is a humbling experience...

 There's nothing worse than dragging your arm though wet paint but with watercolor, it's especially tragic.
 Some smears you can't recover from.

-But mahls are really for upright easel painting and not great for watercolorists who work on more level surfaces.
+But mahl sticks are really for upright easel painting and not great for watercolorists who work on more level surfaces.
 So I broke down and ordered a nice acrylic bridge.

-I swear, it was like the heavens opened up and a choir of halo guys started yodeling.
+I swear, it was like the heavens opened up and a choir of haloed guys started yodeling.
 I'm smacking myself for living this long without a bridge.

 I'm an idiot.
 But I'm not the only one.
-It's entirely possible that your watercolor lover doesn't even know that acrylic bridges and mahls even exist.
+It's entirely possible that your watercolor lover doesn't even know that acrylic bridges and mahl sticks even exist.
 They're an old-school tool and only us geezers remember them.

 They come in many lengths.
 Buy one that's slightly longer than the size they usually work.
 In other words, if they paint miniatures, they don't need a 24 incher.
 And if they work large, make sure the bridge is long enough to straddle the paper.
 A bridge doesn't sit on the paper, it straddles it.